5G row: Air India resumes 6 India-US flights on B777 aircraft after Boeing's clearance | Business

 ''Accordingly, first flight left this morning to JFK (New York).
 Other flights leaving in the day are to Chicago and SFO (San Francisco).
 Arrangements to carry stranded passengers are being worked out.
 Matter regarding B777 flying into the USA has been sorted,'' the spokesperson said on Thursday.

-Along with these six flights, two other flights -- Mumbai-Newark and Newark-Mumbai -- were canceled by Air India on Wednesday.
+Along with these six flights, two other flights -- Mumbai-Newark and Newark-Mumbai -- were cancelled by Air India on Wednesday.

 Boeing did not respond to PTI's request for a statement on this matter.